pyconau/2018.pycon-au.org/speak.md

 Our submission process is anonymous.
 This means our reviewers will not know anything about your identity while assessing your proposal.

 Please avoid including identifying information like your name or your pronouns (he/she/they) anywhere in your proposal so that our reviewers can assess your talk by itself.

+## Benefits

+Proposals which are accepted will receive one free ticket to PyCon Australia 2018.
+You are welcome to propose a talk with more than one speaker, but please be aware that if it is accepted, only one complimentary ticket will be allocated.

 ## Financial support